 The Pre-Retirement Reduction in Time Base program (PRTB) allows faculty employees to phase into actual retirement through reduction in time base to an average of two-third, one-half, or one-third of full time while maintaining full retirement credit and other benefits for a maximum of five years.

-Retired faculty employees, with approval, may be employed by the university up to 50 percent of the hours worked the year preceding retirement without loss or interruption of retirement benefits.
+After a mandatory 180 day waiting period, retired faculty employees, with approval, may be employed by the university up to 50 percent of the hours worked the year preceding retirement.
+This is without a loss or interruption in retirement benefits.
+Faculty in the Faculty Early Retirement Program (FERP) are not subject to the mandatory 180 day waiting period.

 Tax Deferred Annuity-Deferred Compensation Programs